glpaparelli/competitive-programming/notes/cp-notes.md

 - with Fenwick Tree
 - with Segment Tree
 ## 12.1 - Fenwick Tree Solution
-We use a sweep line & Fenwick tree approach.
+**We use a sweep line & Fenwick tree approach.**

-We build an array `events` where every entry is `[l_i, r_i, i]`, and then we sort `events` by start of the range `l_i` Then we build the Fenwick tree with size $2n+1$ and we scan each segment $[l_i, r_i]$ and add $1$ in each position $r_i$ in the fenwick tree.
+We build an array `events` where every entry is `[l_i, r_i, i]`, and then we sort `events` by start of the respective range, `l_i`.

+Then we build the Fenwick tree with size $2n+1$, we scan each event $[l_i, r_i, i]$ and add $1$ in each position $r_i$ in the fenwick tree.

-Now we scan the segments again.
+Now we scan the events again.
-When we process the segment $[l_i, r_i]$ we observe that the segments already processed are only the ones that starts before the current one, as they are sorted by their starting points.
+When we process the event $[l_i, r_i, i]$ we observe that the segments already processed are only the ones that starts before the current one, as they are sorted by their starting points.

-Now to find the solution of this problem for the current segment (aka the number of segments contained in the current one) we need to know the number of these segments (the ones that starts before the current one) that also end before the current one, before $r_i$.
+To find the solution of this problem for the current segment (aka the number of segments contained in the current one) we need to know the number of the segments that starts after the current one that also end before the current one, before $r_i$.
 This is computed with a query `sum(r_i)` on the Fenwick Tree.

-After computing the solution for the current segment we subtract $1$ to position $r_i$, to remove the contribution of the right endpoint of the current segment.
+After computing the solution for the current segment we subtract $1$ to position $r_i$, to remove the contribution of the right endpoint of the current segment in the next queries.

-The following snippet implement the solution above, using the Fenwick tree previously defined.
+This is why the segments that starts before the current one but overlaps with it are not counted The following snippet implement the solution above, using the Fenwick tree previously defined.
 ```rust
 fn fenwick_nested_segments(input_segments: &[(i32, i32)]) -> Vec<(i64, usize)> {